grking/xxcmd/README.md

 ## Browse and Search Commands Interactively

-Run `xx` with no options to enter the interactive UI.
+Run `xx` with no options to enter the interactive view.

 ```bash
 xx